 The G20 (or G-20 or Group of Twenty) is an international forum for governments and central bank governors that is more inclusive and representational of world output, from:

 Founded in 1999, the G20 aims to discuss policy pertaining to the promotion of international financial stability.
 It seeks to address issues that go beyond the responsibilities of any one organization such as ocean devastation.

 The following table is suggestive of an appropriate contribution towards ocean cleaning research and anti-plastic cooperation (or a plastic understanding) between the heads of state and economic advisers in connection with ensuring the future of the blue economy, with an especial slant toward future food security.
 This will pay for an Ocean Action Plan called SeaNet.

-SEANET - OCEAN ACTION PLAN
+SEANET - OCEAN ACTION PLAN (FOOD SECURITY EXAMPLE)